-There are no paved roads on Salt Cay.
-The main settlements have hard-rolled limestone quarry roads, and the more-remote beaches and coasts are accessed by off road tracks and paths.
-Salt Cay is only about 3.8 miles (6.2 km) from Northeast Point to South Point, the extreme ends of the island.
+There are also no paved roads on Salt Cay.
+The main settlements have hard-rolled limestone quarry roads, and the more remote beaches and coasts are accessed by sandy tracks and paths.
+Salt Cay is only about 3.8 miles (6.2 km) from Northeast Point to South Point, which are the extreme ends of the island.

-Bicycles can be a good way to get around the main settlements of Balfour Town and South District, especially if you’re staying on the island for a few days and you’re not confined by the time constants of visiting on a day trip.
-Due to the sun and heat, cycling can be a bit strenuous, especially when travelling to the outlying locations.
+Bicycles can be a good way to get around the main settlements of Balfour Town and South District, especially if you’re staying on the island for a few days and you’re not confined by the time constraints of visiting on a day trip.
+Due to the sun and heat, cycling can be a bit strenuous, especially when traveling to outlying locations.

 If you’re visiting Salt Cay from Providenciales or Grand Turk on a day trip, we advise selecting a golf cart over bicycles so as to be able to conveniently and pleasantly see all of the main sights and beaches.
 It’s quite fun to cruise about the island on these little vehicles!

 Scooters are available for rent, but keep in mind that the sandy and rocky roads of Salt Cay are far better suited for off-road golf carts.

 Several of the rental villas and accommodations include the complimentary guest use of bicycles and golf carts.
 Inquire when booking.

 Small unpaved trails lead to the many beaches, coasts, and salinas that make Salt Cay such a scenic destination, and these routes vary in surface conditions.

 The western beach track that leads along the beautiful dunes from North Bay to Northeast Point is generally the most difficult due to the soft sand, which can bog down the golf carts.

 Booking and Reservations